joelouthan/Theologicus/src/confession-1689/1689-02-TEACH-external-relations-of-God.md

 I could try to paint a picture of a perfectly content Father and a perfectly content Son in perfect harmonious community joined by the Holy Spirit.
 To be honest, it would be a feeble attempt.
 Because we cannot imagine such a relationship on this side of heaven.

+TODO: Transition from Triune relationship to marriage/divorce OR come up with a better way to transition

+Take for one example: marriage.
+Or the covenant of marriage broken--divorce.
 I could walk into any room with any amount of people and ask for a show of hands who here has known anybody who has gotten divorced.
 The raised hands would be 100%.
 Yet, when God gave marriage to mankind, his intention and design was always forever.
 Never broken.
 Never fractured.

 We cannot not imagine unbroken marriage.
 Sinless relationships.
 Complete joy-filled unions.
 We can't but this is all God knew forever.
 There was no other reality for him.

 And why is that.
 To speak about God is that we cannot simply stop at "he is good" which he is.
 And he is blessedness or glory or life which he is all these things.
 But what sets him apart from his creation is that he is the fullness of these things.
 And if he is truly filled to the max, perfectly with these things, then he does not need anything.

+### God, having all life, glory, goodness, blessedness, in and of himself, is alone in and unto himself

 And if is filled with these things--all life, glory, goodness, blessedness--then what else does he need.
 He certainly did not need us.
 R.C.
 Sproul says it this way: